hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/2-new-technologies/index.md

             - training costs to use software
             - high disk storage usage
                 - than just storing X-ray images
+        - uses
+            - X-ray holography can be used for imaging internal organs of the body
+            - No need for invasive surgery
+            - Used for living biological specimens
+            - With very high resolution without the need for sample preparation
+            - Endoscopic holography is used for producing high resolution 3D imaging
+            - With no contact/non-destructive measurements inside the natural cavities of intemal organs
+            - Ophthalmology use to correct problems with lenses implanted after cataract surgery
+            - In dentistry to store dental records of tooth prints as training aids forstudents
+            - In otology (ear studies) to study the vibrations forces/how the inner ear bones move
+            - In orthopaedics to measure strains/forces on fixation pins/rods
+            - 3D images of biological specimens can be created from a series of 2D radiological images
+            - Using holographic stereogram techniques/conical stereogram/ multiplex hologram
+            - Holographic contour generation is useful for measurements of biomedical specimens.
     - artists
         - to enhance their work
         - include 3D into their 2D images
-    -  4th gen optical data storages
+    -  4th gen optical disk storages
         - use holographic techniques
+        - how they work (1)
             - use lasers to record data as holograms
             - green laser
                 - reads data
                 - from interfrence fringes of hologram
                 - (near top disk surface)
             - red laser
                 - is the reference beam
                 - reading mechanical addressing data
                 - from aluminium layer at bottom
             - Mirror dichroic layer prevents interference
                 - (refraction between the layers)
             - Uses collinear holography
                 - (can be read by a single optical system)
             - store terabytes on small disks
             - Use (photo)polymer/monomer as recording substrate (medium)
                 - medium thickness: recording capacity
-        - in UHD Blu-ray for HD videos.
+            - in UHD Blu-ray for HD videos
+        - how they work (2)
+            - green and red lasers used
+            - both lights sent in a parallel stream
+            - There is minimal divergence
+            - Output about 1 watt
+            - Green laser
+                - reads the data from top layer of disc
+            - Red laser
+                - reads reference data stored on aluminium layer
+                - at bottom of disc layers
+            - Data stored as holographic laser interference patterns
+            - servo information accurately aligns the read head position over the disc
+            - (dichroic) mirror allows the red laser light to pass while reflecting the green layer
+            - Stores 60,000 bits per pulse in densely packed tracks
+            - Compared to a single pulse for current optical storage
+            - Can store 100 GB to 1 TB
+            - Phase storage systems can store more data.

 ## QR Codes